jshin49/fb_image_bot_test/nodejs.md

 }
 ```

-2. Length of every line should not exceed 80 characters. seperate code into different line
+2. Length of every line should not exceed 80 characters; seperate code into different line

 ```javascript
 {